 - The number of networks available for splitting depends on the size of network being split.

 - The selected number of networks determines the network size and IP addresses.

 - Select the Preserve Gateway check box to keep the gateway of the original network.
 If selected, the original network’s gateway will be preserved and used in a split network even if the Default Gateway per network check box is selected.
 If not selected, the original network’s gateway might be deleted and associated DNS records might also be deleted.
-If the preserved gateway happens to be the same IP address as the default gateway that is being created in a new network, the preserved gateway will still remain.
+If the preserved gateway happens to be the same IP address as the default gateway that's being created in a new network, the preserved gateway will still remain.

 Select the Assign Addresses check box to assign the

-option if you will assign a custom gateway later:
+if you will assign a custom gateway later: